Canon Alexander Galloway: Man of his times

 Boece has been accused of writing history that suited his sponsor, James V of Scotland.
 In many parts of his history of Scotland, Boece draws on medieval explanations based on myth, The lasting feature was that Boece allowed Galloway to express the view that barnacle geese did come from barnacles.
 The explanation may involve the geese dropping from trees growing on the sea shore fully formed.
 Or, emerging from barnacles that clung to flotsam.
 In either case, Galloway was reflecting what was known about barnacle geese in the 16th century.
 His certainty about religion was under-scored by his certainty about the natural world.

 Second, Galloway had been a frequent visitor to Europe.
-The Diocese of Aberdeen, under Elphinstone was strongly influenced by scholars from across Europe.
+The Diocese of Aberdeen, under Elphinstone was influenced by scholars from across Europe.
 Aberdeen had a strong trading link with the Low Countries.

-On 28/29 February 1528, Patrick Hamilton, considered the first Scottish martyr of the Reformation, was cruelly burned at the stake in St. Andrews.
-Hamilton had made the fatal mistake of writing about "the errors and absurdities of the papists", so was seen as a heretic by the conservative liturgist Galloway, his Bishop and the arch-conservative Beaton.
-It appears that both the Bishop of Aberdeen and his loyal Canon were present at the trial and execution of Hamilton.
-This came about as follows.
-Galloway had been a frequent visitor to Old University of Leuven Louvain in Belgium.
-There he became a friend and supporter of Jacobus Latomus who was an outspoken critic of Erasmus.
+On 28/29 February 1528, Patrick Hamilton, considered the first Protestant martyr of the Scottish Reformation, was burned at the stake, following trial before an Ecclesiastical tribunal and conviction for heresy at St Andrews.
+Hamilton had made the fatal decision to publish his writings in defense of Lutheranism and against "the errors and absurdities of the papists".
+There is some circumstantial evidence that both the Bishop of Aberdeen may have been one of the judges and that his Canon may have been present at the trial and execution of Hamilton.
+Galloway was a frequent visitor to Old University of Leuven (Louvain).
+There he became a friend and supporter of Jacobus Latomus who was an outspoken critic of Erasmus of Rotterdam.
 Latomus referred to ‘Alexander Galoai Scotus Abordonensis canonicus’ as one of the ‘friends’ who persuaded him to publish his reply to Patrick Hamilton's Places.

 After the burning, Galloway wrote to his friends in Louvain reporting on the "success" of the trial.
 Lorimer says: